alordash/parse-word-to-number/README.md

 # Description

 Parses string and returns numbers written as words inside it.
-It uses Damerau-Levenshtein algorithm to properly parse words even if they are written with mistakes.
+It uses my realization of [Damerau-Levenshtein algorithm](https://github.com/alordash/damerau-levenshtein) to properly parse words even if they are written with mistakes.
 **Supports Russian and English language.**

 # Usage